 On 11th April 1944, the factory in Aachen is completely destroyed by bombing.
 The staff and their families are taken to Illertissen in Bavaria.
 Provisionary production carries on at the Plersch Bros. refrigeration machinery factory, but already in 1945 they return to Aachen where the facility is reduced to ashes.

-Production and development in the early years
+development in the early years

 Production and assembly of refrigeration equipment and refrigeration plants and the necessary refrigerant pumps begins under the management of Theodor Witt.
 Initially the components for every plant are designed and manufactured individually.